NDAXlO/slate/source/includes/accounts/_api_accts_user_scheduletradeactivityreport.md

 Users with Trading permission can schedule reports for accounts with which they are associated; users with Operator permissions can schedule reports for any accounts.

 Trade Activity Reports are delivered in comma-separated-value (CSV) format.
-For specific CSV formatting information, see the APEX Extract CSV Data Dictionary, available from AlphaPoint.
+For specific CSV formatting information, see the APEX Extract CSV Data Dictionary, available from NDAX.

 ### Request